Website Redesign 101: The Getting Started Checklist

 1. Evaluate Your Current Website

-After you decide a new website is necessary, it’s important to first do a deep dive into your current website.
+After you decide a new website is necessary, it’s important to first do a deep dive into your current site.
 What works well?
 What doesn’t?
-What areas of the site could be improved?
-Make sure to gather feedback from key stakeholders on your current site and input on hopes for the new site.
+Are there areas of the site that could be improved?
+Be sure to gather feedback and input from key stakeholders on their hopes for the new site.

 Steps:

-• Identify strengths, weaknesses and areas for improvement.
-Note any standout features or content, as well as areas that may need enhancement or redesign.
+- Identify strengths, weaknesses and areas for improvement.
+Note any important features or content, as well as areas that may need enhancement or redesign.

-• Gather feedback from stakeholders.
-Conduct surveys or interviews with staff and website visitors to gather insights on user satisfaction, preferences and pain points.
+- Gather feedback from stakeholders.
+Conduct surveys or interviews with staff and website visitors to gather feedback on user preferences and pain points.

-In order for your new website to resonate with users, you must first understand your target audiences that will be using your site.
+In order for your new website to useful for users, you must first understand your target audiences that will be using your site.
 Look at demographics, preferences and behaviors of your audiences to help inform your plan for the new site.

 Steps:

-• Conduct research to understand the demographics of your target audience.
+- Conduct research to understand your target audience.
 Gather data on the demographics, interests and online behaviors of the people who will ultimately be using your site.

-• Outline the needs of each target audience.
-Detail the goals, challenges and motivations of key audience segments.
+- Outline the needs of each audience.
+Outline the goals, challenges and motivations of each audience.

-• Consider their needs, motivation and pain points when planning the redesign.
+- Consider their needs when planning the redesign.
 Tailor the website content, design and functionality to address the specific needs and preferences of each audience segment.

 Of course, an important step in the process is to lay out all the goals and objectives you want your new site to achieve.
 Perhaps it’s to drive donations, improve engagement or increase brand awareness.
 Whatever they are, your list of goals will be your guiding light as you begin your website redesign.